 Experience and Depth of Our Management Team and Board of Directors.
 We believe that our team of executives has extensive experience in every aspect of business operations and is highly focused on our success.
-At December 31, 2022, our Board of Directors is composed of six directors, including four independent directors.
-We believe our board members have a wealth of knowledge and experience in most aspects of our business operations and are especially well versed in network marketing, finance, nutritional products, regulatory matters, and corporate governance.
+At December 31, 2023, our Board of Directors is composed of five directors, including three independent directors.
+We believe our board members have a wealth of knowledge and experience in all aspects of our business operations and are especially well versed in network marketing, finance, nutritional products, regulatory matters, and corporate governance.
 Our entire management team is committed to delivering high-quality products and superior service.